top of page

 Aug 22, 20178 min read

 Your mother-in-law probably chased your tail during life.
-When she dies, do not think you are free at last.
-If you're looking for advice...
+But do not be so sure you are free once she is gone.
+If you are looking for...

 Hans Faber